This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Juice the lemons into a bowl.
 Strain any seeds out.

-- Strain the elderflower infusion through a sieve and place the liquid in a large saucepan along with the juice from the lemons and the citric acid.
+- Strain the elderflower infusion through a fine sieve or cheesecloth and place the liquid in a large pan along with the juice from the lemons and the citric acid.
 Warm to a simmer.

 - Next, add the sugar and stir until it's completely dissolved.
 Bring the mixture to a boil before lowering the heat and allow to simmer for ten minutes.